See images of past PSTI participants and events.

 -Be an elementary education or middle school education major.

--Be in continuous attendance for the full two-week program.
+-Be in continuous attendance for the full one-week program.

 -Have the recommendation of a science or mathematics professor.